arc-archive/api-console-io/docs/building/cli.md

 api-console build -t TYPE [options] FILE
 ```

-The two required parameters is `-t` which describes the type of the API to process and the API main file.
+The two required parameters is `-t` which describes the type of the API to process and the location of the API main file.

 The type has to be one of the [supported API formats](../advanced/parsing-amf.md).

 By default the tool will choose `application/yaml` media type when processing an API.
 It works with RAML and OAS 3 (YAML) files.
-However, when processing OAS 2/3 JSON based API then specify `-m` parameter with `application/json` media type.
+However, when processing OAS 2/3 JSON based APIs then specify `-m` parameter with `application/json` media type.
 For example:

 ```sh
 api-console build -t "OAS 2.0" -m "application/json" api.json